lindleyw/autonav/readme.txt

 		     NOTE: Can specify a comma-separated list of IDs.

 Parameters not specified will be taken from the values set in the WordPress admin panel.

+In addition to a numeric postid, you may select posts as follows:

+     postid="category:17"    posts in a numeric category or categories postid="category:-17"   posts *not* in a numeric category postid="category:cakes" posts by category name
+     postid="tag:37,38,53"   posts with numerically specified tag(s)
+     postid="tag:chocolate"  posts by tag name
+     postid="author:27"      posts by a specific author by ID postid="author:Todd"    posts by author name

+Categories and tags can also have multiple values separated by commas (posts in any of the categories or tags) or '+' plus signs (posts which are in all of the categories or tags).

 == Installation ==